Predictive policing in the United States: History

 In 2020 the Fourth Circuit Court of Appeals handed down a decision which found predictive policing to be a law-enforcement tool that amounted to nothing more than reinforcement of a racist status quo.
 The court also held that to grant the government exigent circumstances exemption in this case would be a broad rebuke to the landmark Terry v.
 Ohio case which set the standard for unlawful search and seizure.
 Predictive policing, which is typically applied to so-called 'High crime areas' – "relies on biased input to make biased decisions about where police should focus their proactive efforts", and without it police are still able to fight crime adequately in minority communities.

+The Border Patrol uses practices described as predictive policing to detain drivers based on analysis of driving patterns and financial activity.
+Drivers are often stopped by local law enforcement using an unrelated pretext to conceal the Border Patrol's involvement in the traffic stop, and Border Patrol has tried to keep its license plate program out of court documents and police reports.
+The Border Patrol's Automatic license plate reader (ALPR) cameras are analyzed by the CBP's Conveyance Monitoring and Predictive Recognition System to identify driving patterns they deem suspicious and stop and search those drivers.
+The cameras are often disguised as traffic or jobsite equipment, and they have been found in major metropolitan areas and as far as 120 miles from the border.
+These cameras are connected in Border Patrol's computer systems to locally owned ALPR cameras purchased through Operation Stonegarden grants.
+In addition to ALPR cameras, Border Patrol has Predictive Intelligence Targeting Teams in at least two sectors to analyze law enforcement databases, including financial activity, to identify vehicles worth searching.